 Your pharmacist can explain the best way to take your medications, ensuring that you know the possible side effects and how to manage them, and that you understand how your medications interact with other medications, food, and drink.

 Your pharmacist does more than just dispense and advise on medications.
 Other services may include:

-- giving flu shots
+- giving flu shots and certain other immunizations

 - recommending treatment (e.g., medication, lifestyle changes) or referral to another practitioner for common conditions such as allergies, sunburn, flu, and rashes

 - screening for cholesterol